caiettia/Thesis-Project/project1.md

 A linear model is the representation of a relationship between two variables, x and y, where any rate of change is identified as constant.
 This usually takes the form of
 ![linear_model_eq](https://github.com/caiettia/Thesis-Project/blob/main/CodeCogsEqn%20(1).gif)

 When plot along the axis, we see that the model follows a very generalized trend we can see in the data.

+![lin_mod_plot](https://github.com/caiettia/Thesis-Project/blob/main/lin_mod.png)
 While this is correct in the sense that it identifies a positive correlation between the two axes, this is not a strong identification of correlation.
 This is because it does not account for any sense of localized weighting between various regions on the graph.

-![lin_mod_plot](https://github.com/caiettia/Thesis-Project/blob/main/lin_mod.png)
+This is can be seen granularly between x=4 rooms to x=5 rooms.
+In this subset, a majority of the data points are above the regression line.
+However, when looking at x=5 rooms to x=6 rooms, the opposite is true.
+This is one indication that the linear model is a weak learner.
+This means that the model is better than chance when it comes to making predictions, but it is not very sensitive to local subsets of the data.
+This makes it a nice starting point for our regression, but certainly not the best regressor we will identify.
 To further understand the rate of error of our linear model, we run our KFold with k=10 and find a Mean Absolute Error of $4,424.53.

 ### LOWESS